A connected community without language barriers

 Mr Mark Painting joined NAATI as Chief Executive Officer in July 2015 and has overseen the organisational transformation of NAATI, including the implementation of the national Certification System.

 Mark is the chair of the Australian Mirror Committee (CS117) to the ISO Committee on Translating, Interpreting and Related Technology (ISO TC37/SC5).
-He is also a member of the Judicial Council on Cultural Diversity and the Industry Advisory Board for Monash University’s translating and interpreting program.
+He is also a member of the Judicial Council on Diversity and Inclusion, and the Industry Advisory Board for Monash University’s translating and interpreting program.

 Prior to joining NAATI, Mark held several corporate and operational roles at senior executive levels in the Australian Public Service.
 In addition to his public sector career, Mark also has experience as Board Director and sat on several governance and audit committees.
 He has also been a lecturer/tutor at TAFE and university levels.